Celiakamana/Celiakamana/README.md

 - **Database Management**: SQL is my playground for managing data efficiently. 💾

 ## 🧠 Currently Learning
-- 📊 **CSM**: studying and preparing to take the certified scrum master certifaction
+- 📊 **CSM**: studying and preparing to take the certified scrum master certification
 - ☕ **Java**: Expanding my object-oriented programming expertise.
 - 🐍 **Python**: Diving into the world of data analysis, machine learning, and scripting.